 Gynecologic oncologists also play a crucial role in advancing the field through research and clinical trials.
 They are often involved in studies that explore new surgical techniques, novel chemotherapy drugs, targeted therapies, and innovative approaches to treatment that promise better outcomes.
 Their work contributes significantly to the evolving understanding of gynecologic cancers and the development of more effective, personalized treatment options.

-Gynecologic Oncology Team Leads:
+Gynecologic Oncology Division Heads:

 Regina – Dr. Maryam Al-Hayki Saskatoon – Dr. Laura Hopkins